Free eBay price checker 2026

 - Factor in fees and shipping when setting your price. eBay takes approximately 13% in fees, and shipping costs reduce your net further.

-For a more detailed walkthrough with screenshots, read our complete guide to checking eBay sold listings.
+For a more detailed walkthrough with screenshots, read our complete guide to checking eBay sold listings or use the dedicated eBay sold listings page.

 eBay sold price history: what to look for